 Dimer/ghor algebras 1, Dimer/ghor alg 2, Dimer/ghor alg 3, Dimer/ghor alg 4

-While at the University of Graz, I have taught two graduate courses:
+While at the University of Graz, I've taught two graduate courses:

 - Algebraic Geometry (using Bosch's book and CoxLittleSchenckJan2010.pdf (mimuw.edu.pl))